-The Twenty Third Annual Martha Browning Bryant Memorial Lecture
+The 24th Annual Martha Browning Bryant Memorial Lecture

 7:30 - Registration, Continental Breakfast, and Introductions

 8:00 - Opening Remarks and Session I: Project Nurture and Addiction in Pregnancy and Beyond: Diana Louise Smith, CNM, MS; Helen Bellanca, MD, MPH; Alison Noice, MA, CADC-III

 10:15 - Session II: Human Trafficking and New Options for Women (NOW): Kristin Williams, MS, WMHP, CADC II